 A new membership may not become effective without Commission approval.
 All applications for membership, in a form approved by the Commission, shall be filed with the Commission.
-The application shall include evidence of the execution of the indemnity agreement, power of attorney, and joint and several liability agreement, as required by 810:25-11-15, with signed approval of the applicant by the association, and shall be accompanied by a current balance sheet and income statement-of the association and the applicant.
-The Commission shall approve new members upon finding that the applicant is solvent, that the applicant has the financial ability to meet its obligations as a member, and proof that the applicant is in compliance with the legal requirements specified in this subchapter.
+The application shall include evidence of the execution of the indemnity agreement, power of attorney, and joint and several liability agreement, as required by 810:25-11-15, with signed approval of the applicant by the association, and shall be accompanied by a current balance sheet and income statement.